 All providers wishing to list their goods or services on Connect to Support Lincolnshire will need to sign up to and uphold the Code of Conduct, this forms part of the registration process.
-The provider should not under any circumstances consider, or promote, this to be an endorsement by Lincolnshire County Council, Lincs2Advice or Lincolnshire NHS of:
+The provider should not under any circumstances consider, or promote, this to be an endorsement by Lincolnshire County Council, Age UK or Lincolnshire NHS of:

 1. the service provider,